ektrah/nsec/docs/api/nsec.cryptography.nonce.md

 #### Parameters

 nonce
-: The nonce to xor with the span of bytes.
+: A nonce to perform the XOr operation on.

 bytes
-: The span of bytes to xor with the nonce.
+: A nonce to perform the XOr operation on.

 #### Return Value

-The resulting nonce.
+The result of the the XOr operation.

 #### Exceptions

 ArgumentException
-: The length of the span of bytes is not equal to the size of the nonce.
+: The sizes of the two nonces are not the same.

 ## Thread Safety